Last passage percolation in hierarchical environments: Introduction

 This regime was treated rigorously by Hambly and Martin in their pioneering work \cite{HMHeavyTailsLastpassage2007}, and in fact they showed that the rescaled last passage time $n^{-2/\al} L_n$ converges in distribution to an explicit non-degenerate random variable, and similarly for the rescaled geodesic $n^{-1}\Gamma_n$.
 We encourage the reader to consult \cite{HMHeavyTailsLastpassage2007} for precise statements and for many other interesting results.

 Turning next to the transition locations $\al=2$ and $\al=5$, it has been widely observed that ``critical'' statistical physics models are scale-invariant and exhibit fractal behavior, i.e. they look the same at all scales.
 This manifests in extra correction terms, often logarithmic in nature, in the behavior of various observables.
+In physics parlance, a change in scaling relations often coincides with the marginality of an associated renormalization group flow, leading to subtle changes in the universality behavior.
+For example, consider the critical $d$-dimensional Ising model, whose observables exhibit power-law scaling behavior governed by universal critical exponents that depend on $d\ge 1$.
+However, in the upper critical dimension $d=4$ (i.e. the model exhibits mean field behavior for $d>4$ and non-mean field behavior for $d<4$), the scaling is not purely power-law but rather carries additional polylogarithmic factors \cite{ADMarginalTrivialityScaling2021}.
+In the context of LPP, since $\al=2$ and $\al=5$ mark transitions in the mechanisms governing fluctuations ($\al=2$ is the boundary for the validity of the KPZ scaling relation, and $\al=5$ is the boundary for the validity of the Flory heuristic that the largest weights dictate fluctuations), one may expect the LPP model in these regimes to exhibit power-law scaling with additional polylogarithmic factors.
+Another recent line of work investigating similar random optimization problems where logarithmic factors appear in certain ``critical'' settings is \cite{DEHPMinimalSurfacesRandom2025,DEPMinimalSurfacesStrongly2025,OPWMinimizingCurvesBrownian2026}.
+Whether or not the findings of this paper and the above articles can be connected to the broader renormalization group story remains a very interesting question.
 To the best of our knowledge, predictions about the critical behavior and associated exponents in LPP are missing even from the non-rigorous literature (however see \cite{LSSurfaceGrowthPowerlaw1992,LSFractalsSurfaceGrowth1992,LSExactScalingSurface1993} for studies of related heavy-tailed growth models at criticality).
 Note that the Flory argument presented above is only suited for predicting the exponents governing the leading-order polynomial fluctuations and is too coarse to probe polylogarithmic corrections at the critical points.
-Similarly, although the predicted fluctuation exponents have been numerically verified in all regimes of $\al$ (see \cite{GLBRGroundstateStatisticsDirected2015} and the references therein), a numerical study focusing on polylogarithmic corrections at criticality would be difficult given current computational resources.\\
+Similarly, although the predicted fluctuation exponents have been numerically verified in all regimes of $\al$ (see \cite{GLBRGroundstateStatisticsDirected2015} and the references therein), a numerical study focusing on polylogarithmic corrections at criticality would be difficult given current computational resources. \\